-- A black blazer with a school badge (blazers should be worn at all times when walking around the school site) - A plain skirt or tailored trousers (no leggings) in black or dark grey.
-Exceptionally short or long skirts would be both impractical and inappropriate in a working environment and are, therefore, not permitted in school. - Skirts made out of stretchy material are not suitable.
-Dresses are not suitable. - Suit style trousers and skirts with a light pinstripe may be worn.
-Items in fabric effects such as shiny, metallic or leather are not suitable. - Plain black, grey or neutral tights (no footless tights or leggings). - As an alternative to a black or white shirt and a school tie, Sixth Form students may wear plain clothing in black, grey or white which would be considered appropriate to be worn under a blazer in a place of work. - Plain black shoes.
+- Photo ID Lanyards must be worn at all times. - A black blazer with a school badge. (blazers should be worn at all times when walking around the school site) - A plain skirt or tailored trousers (no leggings) in black or dark grey. - Suit style trousers and skirts with pinstripe or check may be worn.
+You may wear smart black jeans but they must not be faded. - Plain black, grey or neutral tights (no footless tights or leggings). - As an alternative to a black or white shirt and a school tie, Sixth Form students may wear plain or patterned clothing in black, grey or white which would be considered appropriate to be worn under a blazer in a place of work.
+This clothing may have a small logo. - Plain black shoes.
 Backless, toeless and shoes with high heels should not be worn.
 Boots may be worn under trousers.
 Sandals are not allowed. - Studded, brightly coloured belts or those with large buckles should not be worn.